Docs

 4. Click + Create collection at the top of either the Personal or the Shared section, depending on which type of collection you want to create.

-5. Provide a name and optional description for your collection.
+5. In the dialog that appears, provide a name and optional description for your collection.

-6. If you're creating a shared collection, you can click Advanced permissions for this collection to specify whether non-admin members of the organization can modify your shared collection and its .
+6. If you're creating a shared collection, you can click Advanced permissions for this collection to specify whether non-admin members of the organization can modify your shared collection and its operations.

 7. Click Add.